-25.1% of households with a mortgage were making high loan repayments of $2,600 or more per month in Greenmount.
+In Greenmount, 25.1% of households with a mortgage were making high loan repayments of $2,600 or more per month in 2011.

 Mortgage repayments are directly related to house prices in Greenmount, length of occupancy and the level of equity of home owners.
 When viewed with Household Income data it may also indicate the level of housing stress households in the community are under.
 In mortgage belt areas it is expected that households will be paying a higher proportion of their income on their housing compared to well-established areas.
 First home buyer areas are also likely to have larger mortgages than upgrader areas where households move in with equity from elsewhere.

 Mortgage payment levels are not directly comparable over time because of inflation.
 For comparison of mortgage payments over time, go to Housing Loan Quartiles.

 'How much does your household pay for this dwelling?' and 'Is this dwelling [owned outright, owned with a mortgage etc.]'

 |Monthly housing loan repayments|

 Analysis of the monthly housing loan repayments of households in Greenmount compared to the Shire of Mundaring shows that there was a smaller proportion of households paying high mortgage repayments ($2,600 per month or more), as well as a smaller proportion of households with low mortgage repayments (less than $1000 per month).